JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 We do not use the same web-based workflow that most GitHub repositories follow.
 Rather, we carry a copy of our wiki _in_ our repo.
 Specifically, in the `./wiki/` folder. **To edit this wiki, please use the standard "commit and PR" workflow we follow, as with everything else in the repo.** The benefit of this approach is that we can review wiki changes through the PR workflow and tie them to tickets filed about the wiki.

-# In-Depth Guide to Drasil
+# Where to Begin

 Make sure you fully read through the above [Contributor's Guide](#contributors-guide) section before following the steps here.
-This includes compiling Drasil after setting up your [workspace](#setting-up-your-workspace) and following the [Quick Start instructions](#getting-started), learning about [issue tracking](#issue-tracking), [coding style](#coding-style), the [workflow](#workflow) of Drasil, and an [important note for Windows users](#important-notes-windows-users-read-this).
+This includes compiling Drasil after setting up your [workspace](#setting-up-your-workspace) and following the [Quick Start instructions](#getting-started), learning about [issue tracking](#issue-tracking), [coding style](#coding-style), and the Drasil development [workflow](#workflow).

 To get an idea of what Drasil can do, have a look through the [Drasil website](https://jacquescarette.github.io/Drasil/).
 The website contains links to Software Requirement Specification (SRS) documents, both in an HTML and PDF format.
 There are also some links to generated code along with a case studies table to demonstrate the variety of choices that can be made by the user at the time of code generation.
 There are links to documentation within Drasil, as well as a section analyzing Drasil (we'll get to these last two sections later).
-All of the examples, example code, and the website itself are artifacts generated by Drasil.
+All the examples, example code, and the website itself are artifacts generated by Drasil.
 You can see their source code in the `drasil-example` and `drasil-website` folders respectively.

-One of the most important things in working with Drasil is having a solid foundation for using GitHub.
-Read through [Git2Know](Git2Know-for-Drasil) to learn more about branching, pull requests, merging, and anything else git or Github related.
-Also take a look at the [Makefile documentation](Makefile), since that will be the primary way you compile and use Drasil.
-More optionally, you may want to take a brief look through [Creating Your Project in Drasil](Creating-Your-Project-in-Drasil), and some [tips for debugging](Debugging-in-Drasil).

-Drasil is primarily built upon the programming language [Haskell](https://www.haskell.org/).
-Rather than an Object Oriented language like C++, Java, Python, etc., Haskell is purely a functional programming language.
-All this really means is that if you like math, you are in luck!
-Creating a program in a functional language like Haskell is very similar to creating a series of mathematical functions that take an input and give the desired output.
-You will definitely want to read this great introduction to Haskell for more details: [Learn You a Haskell for Great Good](http://learnyouahaskell.com/).
-There are also some great sources for learning LaTeX in the [New Workspace Setup](New-Workspace-Setup#latex) that will be worth taking a look at.

 Jumping more into what Drasil actually is, you may want to take a look through some [papers](Drasil-Papers-and-Documents) written by the Drasil team (especially the first three).
 These papers contain the conceptual foundations of Drasil and will help form some of your problem solving and design decisions.
 Although Drasil has grown a lot since the time these papers were published, the core ideas still remain.
 Check out [Terminology](Terminology) for explanations of the names we use for various Drasil-related ideas.
 For more of the programming and implementation side of Drasil, you may want to check out our documentation.
 In order of importance, [Information Encoding](Information-Encoding), [Chunks](Chunks), [Lenses](Lenses), [Recipes](Recipes), [Expr](Expr), [Combinators](Combinator-Documentation), and [References](Reference-Design-and-Documentation) may prove helpful as you work with Drasil.